Sahara Ray Flaunts Major Booty In A Skimpy Neon Bikini At The Beach

 The video starts with Sahara casually crossing her arms in front of a bamboo hut.
 In the background are luscious palm trees, white sand, and a crystal blue sky.
 Sahara accessorized the look with a gold ring on each hand and a gold choker, which accentuated her beautifully bronzed tan.
 Her hair is sun-kissed and in beachy waves styled in a deep side part.

-Sahara muses up her hair slightly before sultrily leaning forward, flashing her ample bosom to the camera.
+Sahara musses up her hair slightly before sultrily leaning forward, flashing her ample bosom to the camera.
 After a second, the Aussie then shows her silly side by sticking out her tongue.

 The video then cuts to Sahara turned around so she can show off her posterior.
-Her bikini bottom features a high waisted cut to leave little to the imagination.
+Her bikini bottom features a high-waisted cut to leave little to the imagination.

 “You’re not real,” said fellow Instagram star Violet Bensen, using the heart-eyed emoji for emphasis.